DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

   @n     eGYRO_DLPF_176_1KHZ:   When the signal is equal to or greater than 176Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
   @n     eGYRO_DLPF_92_1KHZ:    When the signal is equal to or greater than 92Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
   @n     eGYRO_DLPF_3281_8KHZ:  When the signal is equal to or greater than 3281Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 8KHz.
-  @n Note: When the gyroscope and accelerometer are both enabled, if the sensor data is read through the FIFO, the internal sampling rate of the gyroscope and accelerometer must be the same.
+  @n Note: When the gyroscope and accelerometer are both enabled, if the sensor data is read through the FIFO,
+  @n the internal sampling rate of the gyroscope and accelerometer must be the same.
 '''
 def config_gyro(self, scale, bd):